Mitch Garver Preview, Player Props: Rangers vs. Angels

 Angels Pitching Rankings

-- The Angels have the 24th-ranked team ERA among all MLB pitching staffs (4.77).
+- The Angels have the 24th-ranked team ERA across all league pitching staffs (4.74).

-- The left-hander's most recent appearance came on Wednesday against the Tampa Bay Rays, when he tossed four innings, surrendering no earned runs while allowing three hits.
+- His most recent appearance was on Thursday against the Tampa Bay Rays, when the righty went five innings, surrendering two earned runs while giving up three hits.

-- The 24-year-old has amassed a 4.70 ERA and 10.2 strikeouts per nine innings in 27 games this season, while allowing a batting average of .251 to his opponents.
+- In 23 games this season, the 27-year-old has put up an ERA of 4.39, with 10 strikeouts per nine innings.
+Opponents are hitting .247 against him.

 © 2023 Data Skrive.
 All rights reserved.